Easy-to-read medicine information about amoxicillin – what is it, how to take it safely and possible side effects.

-- The usual dose in adults is 250 or 500 milligrams three times a day.
+- Adults: the usual dose in adults is 250 or 500 milligrams 3 times a day.

-- The dose for children will depend on their body weight.
-It is usually given three times a day.
+- Children: the dose for children will depend on their body weight.
+It is usually given 3 times a day.

 - Your doctor will advise you how long to take amoxicillin for (usually 3 to 7 days).